Walkin’ Wheels MEDIUM Front Wheel Attachment

 Measure the diameter of the Walkin’ Wheels rear wheel.

-Here are a variety of resources to help you assemble the Walkin’ Wheels, how to put a dog into it, making adjustments and finetuning the fit, as well as getting a dog used to their new wheelchair:
+Here are a variety of resources to help you assemble the Walkin’ Wheels, how to put a dog into it, how to adjust the wheelchair and finetune the fit, as well as getting a dog used to their new wheelchair:

 Can pets pee and poop in the Walkin’ Wheels wheelchair?